BlueCapacitor/ParadoxMaze/levels/set-01/level-03/instruction_text.md

-New command: `rt;` turns the robot 90° to the right
+New command: `rt;` turns the robot 90 degrees to the right